-The author has become aware there have sadly been instances of adult leaders perishing while attempting to complete the BSA swim test while attending summer camp (at least some due to heart attacks).
+The author has become aware there have sadly been instances of adult leaders perishing while attempting to complete the BSA swim test while attending summer camp (presumably due to heart attacks).

 Were these a case of:

 - the adult not being informed that he would be doing a swim test at camp,

 - the adult not being an experienced or practiced swimmer,

 - the adult not being in the best physical condition,

 - the doctor who signed off on the camp physical not being informed that a strenuous activity such as a swim test might be involved,

 - the adult feeling compelled to complete the swim test with the rest of the group due to the presence of his son despite physical fitness limitations,

 - the adult not realizing or not being informed that the swim test was optional for those not wishing to participate in aquatic activities at camp,